 Coronavirus (COVID-19) Client Safety Precautions

 At Help in the Home, the safety of our clients is our number one priority.
 At a minimum we are reassessing daily what precautions need to be put into place to keep our community safe.
-We wanted to share this update to inform you on new measures we have put into place since our last message.
-The following precautions are now in place until further notice.
+The following guidelines have been put in place until further notice.

 While our Supported Living Community is not a Long- Term Care Facility or Group Home, we are following the CDC Guidelines for them in order to be proactive in this situation.

 In addition to the items recognized by the CDC, we are also suggesting the following ways of prevention to our clients both in the SLC and ISS:

 - Plenty of Rest

 - Good Nutrition — Lemon water, Green Smoothies 🙂

 - Fresh air and exercise — Walks are great 🙂

 - Coughing / Sneezing into tissue — Discard tissue and wash hands

 - Disinfect frequently touched areas at least twice daily (Doorknobs, Handrails, Shared Phones )